ArkerLabs/event-sourcing-nestjs/README.md

 You can find a full example [here](https://github.com/ArkerLabs/event-sourcing-nestjs-example).

 ## TODOs
-* Use snapshot, so we can reconstruct the DB faster.
+* Use snapshots, so we can reconstruct the DB faster.